The most common question I get from beginner Peloton users is how to make the Peloton bike seat more comfortable. And I get it.

+My female friends who ride a Peloton have been raving about padded bike shorts from the brand Terry.
 I ordered my Terry shorts over the holidays and now wonder why I’d waited so long to ride with padded shorts.

 Why Terry padded shorts made a difference

 Here’s where I noticed the difference with the Terry padding versus other pants I’ve tried before.
 The chamois extends beyond your butt and the padding itself.
-This helps you avoid chafing and getting saddle sores and hot spots.
+This helps you avoid chafing and getting a Peloton saddle sore and hot spots.

 Side note: I was pretty thrilled to see that Terry offers what amounts to a lifetime guarantee called The Terry Guarantee.
 I love companies that stand behind the products they sell.
-Have you read my article on lifetime warranties and products guaranteed for life?
+Have you read my articles on lifetime warranties and products guaranteed for life?

 I’ll admit that the first time I wore padded shorts, I felt like I had a diaper on, lol.
-But let me tell you–wearing padded Terry shorts while spinning was a game changer!
+But let me tell you–wearing padded shorts while spinning was a game changer!

 Oh, also, you need to wear your padded bike shorts commando style.
 Turns out the edges of your underwear can dig in when you ride and could be causing saddle sores.
 More about Peloton saddle sores a little later.

-Peloton seat cover
+Best gel bike seat cover

-Another way to make the Peloton seat hurt a little less is to invest in a Peloton seat cover.
+Another way to make the Peloton bike seat seat hurt a little less is to invest in a Peloton seat cover.
 As I said earlier, when we purchased our Peloton bike, I was not new to spinning.

-Why I chose this bike seat cushion cover
+Bike seat cushion cover